top of page

 10 Proven AWS Rightsizing Strategies for 2025

-Let’s dive into the most effective ways to reduce compute costs by 25% while maintaining — or
+Let’s dive into the most effective ways to reduce compute costs by 25% while maintaining — oreven improving performance.

 For example: